 Limitation: This data is based on a field sample and an extrapolated growth rate for the previous ten years.
 This data should only be used as a guide for management purposes, and should not be extended or taken out of context for other purposes.

 OTHER PROPERTY USES

-The Fafard primary residence is located on the property.
-The property is also used as watershed and wildlife habitat.
+The property is currently used as watershed and wildlife habitat.